-- Updated the Rental Vehicle Loss of Use Depreciation and Running Costs data for 2016/17. - Consulted with the Ministry of Transport on New Zealand's planning for Intelligent Transport Systems leading to autonomous vehicle technology.
+- Updated the Rental Vehicle Loss of Use Depreciation and Running Costs data for 2016/17. - Consulted with the Ministry of Transport on New Zealand's planning for Intelligent Transport Systems leading to autonomous vehicle technology. - Consulted with the New Zealand Road Transport Forum on current and future

-- Consulted with the New Zealand Road Transport Forum on current and future issues affecting the Road Transport Industry. - Successfully lobbied for the banning of water damaged import vehicles into New Zealand - Developed consumer advice for the hiring of rental vehicles.
+- issues affecting the Road Transport Industry. - Successfully lobbied for the banning of water damaged import vehicles into New Zealand - Developed consumer advice for the hiring of rental vehicles. - Updated the Industry Knock for Knock Agreement.